 Also Read: Ten Things Travel Taught Me

-I rehearsed all possible scenarios of future conversations like a programmer thinks of all possible inputs to a program.
+I rehearsed all possible scenarios for future conversations like a programmer thinks of all possible inputs to a program.
 But even the ‘Hello World’ window did not pop up sometimes.
 Discussions at a party were most difficult as the drunken Chilean-Spanish is a steeper mountain to climb.
 Some days, I felt prepared, but suddenly people started using new words.

 Hand gestures concluded what words could not.
 A hand wave to the left meant past; right meant future.
 Instead of Spanish, I was mastering sign language.

-From picking me up, to barbecuing pork or chicken, because I did not eat beef, preparing piscos, teaching me Spanish, listening patiently when all I did was mumble and cry, waiting for me to finish phone calls back home to eat together, baking cakes for my birthday and inviting to their houses, and persuading me to eat with hands when the pork was bony — Latinos did it all.
+From picking me, to barbecuing pork or chicken, because I did not eat beef, preparing piscos, teaching me Spanish, listening patiently when all I did was mumble and cry, waiting for me to finish phone calls back home to eat together, baking cakes for my birthday and inviting to their houses, and persuading me to eat with hands when the pork was bony — Latinos did it all.